pancanin/hidden-repo/README.md

 ## Env. variables

 `API_PORT` - the port on which the api will run `AUTH_ENABLED` - set it to anything to enable auth.
+To disable it again in the same CLI session, you can use `unset AUTH_ENABLED`.
 `JWT_SECRET` - Secret used for signing and decoding JWT.
 Set this if you have `AUTH_ENABLED` set.

 ## About the JWT authentication